Investec Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-Banks point to the increase in fraud as the reason for the cull – criteria have been tightened and a smaller panel should be easier to keep an eye on.
+Lenders blame a rise in fraud as the reason for the cull – criteria have been tightened and a smaller panel should be easier to keep an eye on.
 No lender will say how many solicitors have been dropped, claiming the information is commercially sensitive, but the Law Society says it is being contacted daily by practices that have been removed from panels, or have other concerns about them.
 Some do not even realise they have been dropped until contacted by a borrower who has instructed them as might be the situation in your buyer’s case.
 Your purchasers are unlikely to have any sway in the decision.

-We do not recommend specific firms as the right firm for you depends on where your priorities lie.
+We are not in the business of recommending one firm above another as the right firm for you depends on where your priorities lie.
 For example you may require a local firm with local knowledge or you might be looking for the low cost conveyancing.
-We recommend that you speak to 3 or 4 lawyers listed before you make your choice..
+Before you appoint your lawyer we advise you to speak to two or three of the firms listed to gain comfort as to which one is right for you..

 Copyright © Lexsure Limited, 2025